Wilfmorlidge/dissertation/README.md

 4) put those files in a single folder
 5) back in vs-code click file in the horizontal toolbar at the top, then open folder, navigate into the folder you just created
 6) in the same hotbar, click terminal + new terminal
-7) paste pip install -r windows_requirements.txt into the field that pops up and click enter
+7) paste pip 'install -r windows_requirements.txt' into the field that pops up and click enter
 8) once that is finished put python src\\GUI\\pages\\front_end_main.py in the same field
 9) the application window should now open and you can follow the steps in 'running'